gilzoide/godot-lua-pluginscript/README.md

 ## Building
-This project uses git submodules for some dependencies, so be sure to activate submodules before building.
+This project uses git submodules for its dependencies, so be sure to activate submodules before building.

 ```sh